W. Bernard Carlson

 - Newcomen Fellow in Business and Economic History, Graduate School of Business Administration, Harvard University, 1988-1989.

 - Co-Editor, MIT Press series on "Inside Technology: New Social and Historical Approaches to Technology," with Wiebe Bijker and Trevor J. Pinch.
 Since 1987.
-Fifty books have been published.
+Sixty books have been published.

 - Trustee, Newcomen Society of the United States, 1990-2009.